 Key takeaways

-• If you’re a homeowner aged 62 or older, a reverse mortgage can help you obtain non-taxable money, allowing you to stay in your home, pay bills and supplement your income.
+- If you’re a homeowner aged 62 or older, a reverse mortgage can help you obtain tax-free income, allowing you to stay in your home, pay bills, supplement your income and more.

-If you watch TV, you’ve likely seen well-known actors like Tom Selleck and Henry Winkler touting reverse mortgages as a valuable income source for anyone retired or with limited funds.
-This sort of loan allows property owners 62 and older to borrow against the equity in their homes, receiving regular tax-free payments to use as they wish.
-Repayment is only due when the borrower dies or permanently vacates the home, or sells it.
+If you watch TV, you’ve likely seen Tom Selleck and Henry Winkler touting reverse mortgages as a valuable income source for anyone retired or with limited funds.
+These types of loans can be worth getting, but they aren’t for everyone.
+Here are the pros and cons.

 Reverse mortgage pros